AEPIA-WebSemanticaDatosEnlazados/Curso20242025/Fabio_Tranchitella/README.md

 Using the Facets functionality, I verified the number of distinct values for the following columns: **INDICATOR**, **Indicator**, **WEALTH_QUINTILE**, **Wealth Quintile**, **DATA_SOURCE**, **UNIT_MEASURE**, **Unit of measure**, **REF_PERIOD**, **OBS_STATUS**, **Observation Status**.
 As all these columns contained precisely one value, they did not add any value to single records, so I dropped them.

-Additionally, the **Sex** column does not add any value to the data set, as it contains the gender description, which always matches the gender code specified in the column **SEX**, as I verified using Facets.
+Additionally, the **Sex** column does not add any value to the data set, as it contains the sex description, which always matches the sex code specified in the column **SEX**, as I verified using Facets.

 Using the Facets functionality and a simple sort, I verified the data ranges of the numerical values **OBS_VALUE**, **LOWER_BOUND**, and **UPPER_BOUND** and looked for outliers or anomalies.
 The data set does not contain spurious or out-of-range data, with maximum values for the indicators 293, 245, and 352, respectively.
 Given that the indicator is the number of deaths per 1,000 live births, values below 1,000 are congruent.